 - Sharing information in a fair, consistent and accurate manner is at the heart of contributing to our skating community.
-Using your conscience as a guide will be your best way to avoiding ethical dilemmas. - 2) Phase 1 Technical Officials should only attend a monitoring session with a Section Level TS or TC present, and for mentoring purposes only.
-Judges and officials must be fully qualified for the level and discipline they are monitoring. - 3) Monitoring is about sharing information to coaches and educating skaters on their journey of improvement.
-Officials must be up-to-date with rule changes and be fully prepared to give feedback that accurately represents Skate Canada and ISU technical resources and rulebooks.
+Using your conscience as a guide will be your best way of avoiding ethical dilemmas. - 2) Phase 1 Technical Officials in training should only attend a monitoring session with a qualified Section level Technical Specialist or Technical Controller present, and for their own personal mentoring or development purposes only.
+Judges and technical officials receiving requests from coaches to monitor should inform the Technical Director to ensure responsible use of officials' resources and fairness to athletes.
+Judges and technical officials must be fully qualified for the level and discipline they are monitoring.
+A point of clarification; judges must refrain from commenting or offering an opinion on a level call if they are not also fully qualified as a technical official. - 3) Monitoring is about sharing information to coaches and educating skaters on their journey of improvement.
+Officials must be up to date with rule changes and be fully prepared to give feedback that accurately represents Skate Canada and ISU technical resources and rulebooks.